Rule 173-39-02.11 | ODA provider certification: personal care.

 (C) Requirements for ODA-certified agency providers of personal care:

-(1) General requirements: The provider shall comply with the requirements for every ODA-certified agency provider in rule 173-39-02 of the Administrative Code.
+(1) General requirements: The provider is subject to rule 173-39-02 of the Administrative Code.

-(2) Availability: The provider shall maintain staffing at adequate levels to provide personal care seven days a week, including possessing a back-up plan for providing personal care when the provider has no PCA or PCA supervisor available.
+(c) The provider shall maintain a back-up plan for providing personal care when the provider has no PCA or PCA supervisor available.

 (3) PCA requirements:

-(a) Initial qualifications: The provider shall only allow a person to serve as a PCA if the person meets at least one of the following qualifications, the provider meets the verification requirements under paragraph (C)(3)(e) of this rule, and the training and competency evaluation meet the standards under paragraph (C)(3)(f) of this rule:
+(a) Initial qualifications: The provider may allow a person to serve as a PCA only if the person meets at least one of the following qualifications, the training and competency evaluation comply with paragraph (C)(3)(e) of this rule, and the provider meets the verification requirements under paragraph (C)(3)(f) of this rule:

 (i) STNA: The person successfully completed a nurse aide training and competency evaluation program approved by ODH under section 3721.31 of the Revised Code.